By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

-The authors of the study also criticize the way the media deal with the topic: "We should not give so much room to the loud minority of xenophobes in the social debates, but pay more attention to the democratically-minded majority," says author Beate Küpper.
-And editor Ralf Melzer of the Friedrich Ebert Foundation adds: "Political education also means supporting and qualifying those who are committed to our core values, compassion and diversity."
+The authors of the study also criticize the way the media dealt with the topic: "We should not give the loud minority of xenophobes as much space in the social debates, but pay more attention to the democratically minded majority," says author Beate Küpper.
+And editor Ralf Melzer from the Friedrich-Ebert-Stiftung adds: "Political education also means supporting and qualifying those who are committed to our core values, humanity and diversity."

-Andreas Zick, co-author of the study and leader of the IKG: "Germany is in a ordeal: While many are guided by right-wing populist opinions and have become more aggressive against elites and supposed strangers, others are willing to engage even more for integration. "
+Andreas Zick, co-author of the study and head of the IKG: “Germany is in an ordeal: While many are led by right-wing populist opinions and have become more aggressive towards elites and supposedly strangers, others are willing to do even more for integration. ”

 Facets Group-related human hostility (GMF) have been investigated by the Institute for Interdisciplinary Conflict and Violence Research (IKG) at the University of Bielefeld since 2002.
 These are devaluation and hostility to social groups.

-The resulting ten-volume series of "German States" and the series of center-studies on extreme right-wing attitudes commissioned by the Friedrich Ebert Foundation every two years since 2006 (up to 2012 in cooperation with the University of Leipzig) are presented in this book merged for the second time after 2014.
-On the basis of a representative survey for the year 2016, it describes the picture of a divided society.
-Details of the data base of the representative 2016 survey are:
+The resulting ten-volume series of “German States” and the series of middle studies on extreme right-wing attitudes commissioned by the Friedrich-Ebert-Stiftung every two years since 2006 (until 2012 in cooperation with the University of Leipzig) is presented in the form of this book merged for the second time after 2014.
+Based on a representative survey for 2016, it describes the image of a divided society.
+The data basis of the representative survey 2016 are: